f-gdovin/accurity-ui-data-lineage/README.md

 This command executes the webpack-dev-server which enabled hot reload and files are served from the 'src' folder.

-The DaLineGraMa will start on port http://localhost:3000 but will detect a development mode and try to connect to your app - see default ports above.
+The UI Data Lineage will start on port http://localhost:3000 but will detect a development mode and try to connect to your app - see default ports above.